Vodka is the king of spirits. It is the most popular form of alcohol worldwide.

 It’s hard to make sense of the whole thing.

 Imagine how humans figured it out in the first place…

+Before answering the question of how is vodka distilled, let’s talk about where it comes from.
 The word ‘vodka’ comes from the Russian word for water, which is ‘voda.’
 Now obviously, there are a few distinct differences between water and vodka – you don’t want to mistake one for another.

 Exactly where and when it was originally created is still a mystery.
 The generally accepted consensus is that it originated somewhere in Poland, Russia, or Sweden.
 Britannica Encyclopedia states that some claim that vodka was around as early as the 8th Century.

 In 1430, the Russian monk Isidore created the first Russian vodka recipe.
 It was a low-alcohol content recipe, as it was modeled after the European wine.
 Originally used as medicine as well as spirit, vodka was thought to help the Russian people deal with the cold.
 The people of Poland and Sweden also began making their own vodkas around the same era.

 Distillation and creation varied among countries and distillers, but the root process was always relatively the same – starches and sugars are fermented then distilled, then cut with water.